BVI-VFI: A Video Quality Database for Video Frame Interpolation: Evaluation of Objective Quality Metrics

 When comparing the variation of model performance across different frame rates (Table~\ref{tab:overallfpsmethod}), it can be seen that most models achieved highest correlation with opinion scores on videos at 60fps and the lowest correlation on 30fps sequences.
 This implies that these models could not properly account for the effect of frame rate on the human perception of interpolation artefacts, and that frame rate can be a useful factor to consider when designing a better quality assessment model for frame interpolated content.

 Table~\ref{tab:overallfpsmethod} also presents the evaluation results for different VFI algorithms: non-deep learning-based (non-DL) or deep learning-based (DL).
-It can be observed that the wavelet-based VQA model FRQM achieved the highest SRCC value of 0.75 on sequences interpolated by non-DL methods, but its performance on DL-based group dropped significantly.
-Similarly, FAST, which achieved the highest SRCC value (of 0.72) on the DL group, saw a large performance degradation on the sequences in the non-DL group.
+It can be observed that the wavelet-based VQA model FRQM achieved the highest SRCC value of 0.80 on sequences interpolated by non-DL methods, but its performance on DL-based group dropped significantly.
+Similarly, FAST, which achieved the highest SRCC value (of 0.77) on the DL group, saw a large performance degradation on the sequences in the non-DL group.
 This indicates that if only DL-based VFI methods are concerned, FAST is a more reliable quality metric for evaluating the perceptual quality of VFI content.
 The scatter plots of the model predictions and DMOS values, as well as the fitted logistic curves, are shown in Fig.~\ref{fig:scatters} for FAST and the three most popular metrics in VFI: PSNR, SSIM and LPIPS.

-To confirm the statistical significance of difference between model performances, we also conducted F-tests among eleven metrics with the best overall SRCC values, plus the widely employed LPIPS.
+To confirm the statistical significance of difference between model performances, we also conducted F-tests among twelve metrics with the best overall SRCC values.
 For every pair of quality metrics, the F-test was performed on the residuals between the ground-truth DMOS values and the DMOS predicted by those metrics through the fitted logistic curves~\cite{lee2021subjective, madhusudana2021subjective}.
 Assuming that the residuals follow a zero-mean Gaussian distribution, the F-test is under the null hypothesis that two groups of residuals have equal variance at 95\% confidence level.
 Table~\ref{tab:ftest} summarises the F-test results, where it can be seen that FAST outperformed all the other eleven models significantly on videos in the DL group.
-FRQM also offers a significantly better performance over other tested metrics for the non-DL group.
-This further confirms the findings we described above.